-In October 2019, Screen Nova Scotia will host the third annual Nova Scotia Content Market (formerly the Broadcaster & Distributor Forum), a three-day event for emerging and established producers in Nova Scotia to meet with influential Canadian and US broadcasters, distributors and studio executives.
+In October 2021, Screen Nova Scotia hosted the fifth annual Nova Scotia Content Market, an industry event for emerging and established producers in Nova Scotia to meet with influential Canadian and U.S. broadcasters, distributors and studio executives.
 This market provides Nova Scotia producers with direct access to industry gatekeepers at the national and international level, across all genres.

 1.)
 Emerging Producers

 1.)
-Must have a full producer credit on a film that has been selected by a recognized festival within the past year (short films are included) or have a full producer credit on a television series / one-off production with a minimum broadcast length of 30 minutes.
+Must have a minimum of one full producer credit on a film that has been selected by a recognized festival within the past two years (short films are included) or have a full producer credit on a television series / one-off production with a minimum broadcast length of 30 minutes.

 2.)
 Must have a project currently in development.